 Aviation Pier Cafe and Bar, Domestic Terminal, next to Gate 43

 Small batch Cargo Cult spiced rum is the base of Aviation Pier's simple but popular Old Fashioned.
-The bar has given it a unique twist, swapping the traditional Old Fashioned whiskey based base with spiced rum, produced from rich volcanic soils, pure water and sugarcane grown in the sun-drenched tropics of the South Pacific, its sweetness tempered by dry spices that give it an extra kick.
+The bar has given it their own twist, swapping the traditional Old Fashioned whiskey based base with spiced rum, produced from rich volcanic soils, pure water and sugarcane grown in the sun-drenched tropics of the South Pacific, its sweetness tempered by dry spices that give it an extra kick.
 The first step on an adventure to the Top End, we say.

 - 60ml Cargo Cult spiced rum